sayoojcyriac/flink-streaming-demo/README.md

 4. Generate the fat Jar using maven command mvn clean install

-5. The application expects the data dump/ corpora in the designated directory, "data" at the root level of Jar
+5. The application expects the data dump in the designated directory, "data" at the root level of Jar
 6. Add the dump files in the "data" directory
 ![image](https://user-images.githubusercontent.com/32276029/137756119-c4598a74-6f21-491a-9f1e-35267c269810.png)